ninaelkadi/poppy/soybean/README.md

 {paragraph 2}

 ## Humble Origins
-Wild soybeans, glycine soja, were originally found in a range which “extends from Afghanistan in the west to Japan in the east, and from southern Siberia in the north to the subtropics of the Yangzi River valley.”4 Glycine soja is thought to have been “naturally distributed…as early as 9,000 years ago.”5 Initially, soy, like wheat at the time, was not seen as a prized food for human consumption due to its difficulty to consume without proper preparation.
+Wild soybeans, *Glycine soja*, were originally found in a geographical range that “extends from Afghanistan in the west to Japan in the east, and from southern Siberia in the north to the subtropics of the Yangzi River valley.”[^7] *Glycine soja* is thought to have been “naturally distributed … as early as 9,000 years ago.”[^8] For its first couple thousand years of domestication, however, soy, like wheat at the time, was not considered a prized food for human consumption due to its difficulty to digest without being refined and cooked.[^9]
 <param ve-map
        center="44, 125"
        zoom="5"